Helen Molesworth

-Helen Anne Molesworth (born 1966, Chickasaw, Alabama) is an American curator of contemporary art based in Los Angeles.
+Helen Anne Molesworth (born 1966 in Chickasaw, Alabama) is an American curator of contemporary art based in Los Angeles.
 From 2014 to 2018, she was the Chief Curator at The Museum of Contemporary Art (MOCA) in Los Angeles.

 Early life and education

-Raised in Flushing, Queens, and Forest Hills, Queens, by a textile artist mother, who worked in the men’s wear industry, and an English professor father, who taught at Queens College, Molesworth graduated from Stuyvesant High School.
+Raised in Flushing, Queens, and Forest Hills, Queens, by a textile artist mother, who worked in the menswear industry, and an English professor father, who taught at Queens College, Molesworth graduated from Stuyvesant High School.

 After graduating from the State University of New York at Albany, Molesworth entered the Whitney Museum’s Independent Study Program.
 In 1997, she earned a Ph.D. in Art History from Cornell University.

 Career

 Early career

 As head of the Department of Modern and Contemporary Art at the Harvard University Art Museums, she presented an exhibition of photographs by Moyra Davey and ACT UP NY: Activism, Art, and the AIDS Crisis 1987–1993.
 While Curator of Contemporary Art at the Baltimore Museum of Art from 2000 to 2002, she arranged Work Ethic, which traced the problem of artistic labor in post-1960s art.
-From 2002 to 2007 she was the Chief Curator of Exhibitions at the Wexner Center for the Arts where she organized the first US retrospectives of Louise Lawler and Luc Tuymans, as well as Part Object Part Sculpture, which examined the influence of Marcel Duchamp's erotic objects.
+From 2002 to 2007 she was the Chief Curator of Exhibitions at the Wexner Center for the Arts where she organized the first U.S. retrospectives of Louise Lawler and Luc Tuymans, as well as Part Object Part Sculpture, which examined the influence of Marcel Duchamp's erotic objects.